karangale/Airbnb_price_prediction/README.md

 8. Click on the links on the web page to open that particular module.

 ## Using the Price Prediction Module:
+* This module allows you to get the predicted price of an Airbnb listing depending on the input parameters.
 * Type in the specified parameters.
 * Click on 'Submit' button to view the predicted listing price.